Col & Marj Drewitt

 When you have screwed it down and before you cut the rail, stand back and see how it looks from the distance.
 (Sometimes by unscrewing the screws in the middle section of rail allows to rail to spring out into a more natural curve).

 When you are satisfied with the look, the excess rail on the inside of the curve, can them be cut square with the outer rail.
-Using a flat file, remove the burrs off the end of the brass rail and the top of the bottom flange.
+Then use a flat file to remove the brass burrs off the end of the rail and the top of the bottom flange.

 Facing the end of the rail, the lug on the bottom of the rail joiner must be fitted into the slot on the sleeper bed on the right-hand rail.
 It will also require the use of a hammer to tap the tight joiner into rail, to the halfway point.
 However, because the rail has been curved, it may also be necessary to grip the rail with a pair of pincers in the process of fitting the rail joiner.